 - Basic: Free, ad-supported.
 Allows up to three subjects and a total of 20 resources

-- Basic Plus: Free, but you have to invite three friends.
+- Basic Plus: Free.
 Adds unlimited subjects and public resources

 - Premium: $21.95/year.
 Ad-free version offers private resources in addition to Basic Plus features